PabloTheZenCoder/Hello-World/README.md

 4. Python Project
 5. SAS Project

 **I am a data analyst interested in seeing what data can postively do for the world.
-I have a Bachelors in Economics, a minor in Statistics, and a SAS Statistical Programming certificate**
+I have a Bachelors in Economics, a minor in Statistics, and a SAS Statistical Programming certificate.
+I plan to complete these projects and get my first job in data analytics. **